 - Plus some final tips and tricks

 Too long, don't wanna read?
-60sec Video Guide
+Watch this 60sec video guide

 What is a work experience section?

-Employment history is a detailed summary of your past work experience.
-It’s a detailed report of all jobs you’ve held in the past.
+The work experience section or employment history is a detailed summary of your past work experience.
+In other words, a comprehensible report of all jobs you’ve held in the past.